45 of the Hottest Things to Do this Summer

 38. Treat your taste buds like royalty during Queens Feast: Charlotte Restaurant Week.
 Held annually in July (and January), the event features countless upscale establishments offering their best appetizers, entrees and desserts for easy-on-the pocketbook prices.

 39. Cool down and savor the creamy goodness of freshly churned ice cream packed in a cone and coated in sweet toppings.
-Local favorites, like Elizabeth Creamery, Mr. K’s Soft Ice Cream and La Michoacana, should become weekly—if not daily—stops.
+Local favorites, like Elizabeth Creamery, Mr. K’s Soft Ice Cream, La Michoacana and Jeni's Spledid Ice Creams should become weekly—if not daily—stops.

 40. Soak up the sun and relish stunning skyline views at Charlotte’s best rooftop restaurants.
-For killer bites, crafty beverages and unbeatable sightlines, grab a table at Fahrenheit in Uptown or The Peculiar Rabbit in Plaza Midwood.
-Honorable mentions: The Gin Mill in South End, Rooftop 210 in Uptown and the new Merchant and Trade in Uptown.
+For killer bites, crafty beverages and unbeatable sightlines, grab a table at Fahrenheit, Merchant & Trade, Rooftop 210 or Nuvole Rooftop TwentyTwo in Uptown.
+Honorable mentions: The Peculiar Rabbit in Plaza Midwood and The Gin Mill in South End.

 41. Feel the wind in your hair as you glide through scenic Center City and neighboring historic districts on one of Charlotte NC Tours’ seven different Segway Tours.
 Unique options include restaurant-tasting tours and haunted ghost tours.